 For the most part, driftwood, cork and large pieces of hardwood or bark will provide adequate homes for the plants.
 Your mounting material is your next choice.
 Use pantyhose, fishing line, wire, twine or even hot glue.

 How to Mount Epiphytic Plants

 Epiphyte growing and mounting can become addictive.
 The bromeliads, orchids, tillandsia, staghorn fern and other varieties of epiphyte will produce a unique collection.
 Any of the plants that have minimal roots or aerial roots are good candidates for mounting.

 The best medium for any type of plant will vary according to its native region; however, an overall good medium to cradle root systems is sphagnum moss.
 Moisten the moss and pack it around the roots.
 You can use a bit of coconut coir around that if you wish and then bind the whole mass to the plant with twine.

 Epiphyte Growing and Mounting

 You should have all the parts that you need together now.
 Take your plant and wrap the roots in the moistened sphagnum moss.
 Bind this to the base of the plant and then take your mounting piece and attach the base of the plant.
 Use glue, twine or whatever method you choose.
 Take care to hide any string in the foliage of the plant for best appearance.

 Epiphytes need more moisture than plants in pots.
-Provide water 2 to 4 times a week, depending upon how hot and dry your home is and what time of year.
+Provide water two to four times a week, depending upon how hot and dry your home is and what time of year.
 In summer, occasionally submerge the plant in water for an hour if it is not getting enough moisture.

 These are some of the easiest plants to care for and offer a rich variety of forms and mounting situations.